Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 ### Insert items

 To insert items into a container, pass an object containing your data to [Items.upsert](https://docs.microsoft.com/javascript/api/@azure/cosmos/items?view=azure-node-latest#upsert-t--requestoptions-).
-The Cosmos DB service requires each item has an `id` key.
+The Azure Cosmos DB service requires each item has an `id` key.
 If you do not provide one, the SDK will generate an `id` automatically.

 This example inserts several items into the container